What are the rules of pickleball?

 You can check the USAPA website for terrain dimensions and playground definitions.

 A player may not be in contact with the ZAC line or enter the CAZ when hitting on the fly.
 New players and tennis players have great difficulty adhering to this regulation.
-No part of your body can cross the ZAC line, even after hitting the ball or if the opposing team misses the ball.
-No item of clothing, jewel, racket can fall into the ZAC; this is considered a “fault”.
+No part of your body can cross the ZAC line, even after hitting the ball or if the opposing team misses the shot.
+No item of clothing, jewel, the racket can fall into the ZAC; this is considered a “fault”.
 A foul is committed when a cap or a racket falls in the ZAC.

 This ZAC rule applies only on the fly (when a ball is hit without a rebound).
 If you hit the ball on the fly, you commit a “foul” as soon as you enter the CAZ, even after the opposing team strikes or even misses the ball.
 You can hit the ball in the CAZ as soon as it has jumped into the CAZ.
 You can stay in the ZAC for as long as you want, but you can not hit the ball on the fly.

 A Pickleball game is usually 11 points.
 A gap of 2 points is needed to win a game.
 Tournament games are 15 or 21 points.
 Unlike tennis and badminton, only the team that serves can make points.
-The team receiving the service will be able to earn points once they have returned to the service.
+The group receiving the service will be able to earn points once they have returned to the service.

 - The label wants to pickleball, the server and only the server says pointing.
 The player who is in the service area on the right side of the field (even side) always starts the exchange.
 This server is designated as the first server for this exchange only.
 The next time the team regains the service, the player who will be in the right service area will be designated the first server.

 - The sequence for annotating the score is as follows: the points of the team that serves, followed by the points of the receiving team and the server.
-For example, if the server announces 3, 4, 1 the team that serves 3 points, the team that receives 4 points and we are at the first server.
-The team that serves changes service area when it makes a point.
+For example, if the server announces 3, 4, one the team that serves 3 points, the team that receives 4 points and we are at the first server.
+The team that serves changes the service area when it makes a point.
 The

 - Note that the server loses service after a fault.
 The server has only one chance to succeed.